What is SMILE® Pro?

 1. Non-binding, personal consultation

 During the preoperative examination stage, you will undergo a complete and comprehensive eye examination.
-We will assess whether you are a suitable candidate for SMILE® Pro through this eye check and, based on the results, discuss a personalized surgical plan.
+We will assess whether you are a suitable candidate for SMILE® Pro Hong Kong through this eye check and, based on the results, discuss a personalized surgical plan.
+Before the comprehensive eye examination, you should avoid wearing soft contact lenses for at least one week or rigid gas permeable lenses for at least two weeks, as long-term wear can alter the shape of the cornea.

 2. Comprehensive preliminary examination

-On the day of surgery, it is recommended that you wear comfortable clothing and avoid driving yourself to our center.
+On the day of SMILE® Pro surgery, it is recommended that you wear comfortable clothing and avoid driving yourself to our center.
 You may arrange for a family member or friend to accompany you, take a taxi, or use public transportation.
+You may eat and drink normally, but must refrain from smoking.
+On the day of the procedure, avoid using cosmetics such as face creams, lotions, makeup, and perfume, as they may increase the risk of infection or contamination in the surgical area.

 3. The SMILE®️ Pro treatment